charliebratches/Water-Shader/README.md

 ![cool gif 1](./waterExample02.gif)

-In this simulation, a body of water supports multiple collisions and overlapping ripples.
+This heightfield water simulation supports multiple collisions and overlapping ripples.
 Ripples will collide with eachother & with walls, creating a complex ripple simulation that is still performant enough to use in a realtime game engine.

 Mesh deformation and sin-wave ripples are calculated on the GPU, while the position of any given rigidbody collision is controlled by a C# script.